miheerdew/delayed-admin/Readme.md

 Currently it's just works on my `MacOS Sierra`, but should be extensible to other Unix like systems too.

+## Warning
+This project is still a prototype.
+Only follow these instructions if you know what you are doing.

+There might be a possibility of locking yourself out of admin privilages.
+To prevent that, keep an aditional administrators access.

 ## How does it work?
 The `admin-helper` script adds/removes the user from the `admin` group.
 Privilage escalation does not happen instantly but requires a delay of 20min thereby serving as a deterrent.